cockroachdb/docs/cockroachcloud/monitoring-page.md

 ## Explore the DB Console

 - For an overview of all the areas of the DB Console, see [DB Console Overview](../{{site.versions["stable"]}}/ui-overview.html).
 - Be sure to check out the [**Node Map**](../{{site.versions["stable"]}}/ui-overview.html), which visualizes the geographic configuration of your cluster on a world map and provides real-time cluster metrics, with the ability to drill down to individual nodes.
-This Enterprise feature has been pre-configured and enabled for you.
+This {{ site.data.products.enterprise }} feature has been pre-configured and enabled for you.

 {{site.data.alerts.callout_info}}
 If you have a single-node cluster, you may see a warning that you have under-replicated ranges.
 This is expected because the default replication factor is set to 3, and you can only have one [replica](../{{site.versions["stable"]}}/architecture/overview.html#terms) per node.
 For more information about replication issues, see [Cluster Setup Troubleshooting](../{{site.versions["stable"]}}/cluster-setup-troubleshooting.html#db-console-shows-under-replicated-unavailable-ranges).